 Another reason for checking the weather is that you don’t want to be in the mountains if there is a storm or heavy rain.
 It’s not just uncomfortable, but it’s also quite dangerous.
 The stones might get slippery on the path, and they might also roll down from their usual places.
 And the trees might also fall if the wind is strong enough.
 So if you don’t have much experience of hiking, just don’t risk going out on a bad weather day.

 Know about emergency options

-If there is an emergency during your hike in Tatra mountains, there are several options how you can get help.
+If there is an emergency during your hike in the Tatra mountains, there are several options for how you can get help.

 In polish Tatras the emergency service is free.
 It’s provided by TOPR (“Tatrzańskie Ochotnicze Pogotowie Ratunkowe” – “Tatra Volunteer Search and Rescue”).
 Website: http://www.topr.pl/ They can be reached by calling emergency number 985.
 The service has several huts in the mountains with rescue officers and a helicopter in Zakopane for more serious injuries.

 In the high Tatra mountains in Slovakia, the mountain rescue service can be reached by calling 18 300.
 Or a more general emergency service can be reached by calling 112.